Yord/pxi/README.md

 ## `id` Plugin

-`pf` includes the `id` plugin that comes with the following extensions:
+`pxi` includes the `id` plugin that comes with the following extensions:

 |                  | Description                                                                |
 |------------------|----------------------------------------------------------------------------|